justinknguyen/Pi-Guide/Pi-Guide/Pi-Hole.md

 ### 2. Pi-Hole DNS Settings

 Login to Pi-Hole by typing `[PIIPADDRESS]/admin` into your search bar.
 Head to "Settings" then "DNS".
 Here you'll see the upstream DNS server you're using.
 I recommend using "Quad9 (filtered, DNSSEC)".
 Ensure you check both boxes under the "IPv4" column.
-Same applies to IPv6 if you have it enabled. <br><br>
+Same applies to IPv6 if you have it enabled.

-For `Interface settings`, I have "Allow only local requests" checked, but if you notice any devices not being ad-blocked, select "Permit all origins". <br><br>
+For `Interface settings`, I have "Allow only local requests" checked, but if you notice any devices not being ad-blocked, select "Permit all origins".

 For `Advanced DNS settings`, I enabled the first two check boxes, set the rate-limiting to 2000 and 600, and also enabled conditional forwarding.
 Conditional forwarding allows me to view the name of devices in the client list of Pi-Hole.
 Depending on your router, your IP address will look a little different, but it should be similar to something like this:

 - Local network in CIDR notation: 192.168.50.0/24